 When a voice call is initiated or received by a user with an IMS subscription and NB-IoT NTN (GEO) access, the session falls back to a User Plane (UP) NIDD-based configuration.
 In this setup:

-Two DRBs are established per IMS session, one for I1 signaling and one for voice media.
+Up to two default bearers are supported on NB-IoT devices per TS 23.401.
+Two default DRBs are established per IMS session, one for I1 signaling and one for voice media.
 This separation allows media traffic to receive differentiated treatment, even in the absence of conventional QoS mechanisms.

 An Interworking Function (IWF), specifically the SCC-AS as defined in TS 23.292, receives session signaling over the I1 protocol and translates between I1 and SIP messages, enabling seamless integration with standard IMS components.

 The media parameters included in the I1 message allow the Media Gateway within the IWF to determine whether transcoding is required.
 By resolving codec mismatches internally, the system avoids traditional end-to-end codec negotiation, significantly reducing call setup latency, especially important in high-delay satellite environments.
+The media Gateway also adds RTP header for uplink voice payload or stripe RTP header for downlink voice payload.

+The IWF may include an MSC Server/VLR-like functionalities to handle registration and location update for subscribers that are currently in the area served by NB-IoT NTN access.

+NOTE: CS is not required between UE and MSC.
+The MSC Server supports functionality to trigger I2 registration procedures and maintain SGs association towards MME for EPS/IMSI attached UE.

+Editor's note: The exact functionality to be supported by IWF is FFS.

 The NIDD UP session is anchored at the Service Centralization and Continuity Application Server (SCC-AS), which maintains IMS session control and service logic regardless of the underlying access technology.